sahiliamsso/docs/source/admin-guide/saml.md

 ![image](../img/asimba/asimba-idp_button.png)

-* Fill up the form with the information below:
+* Fill in the form with the information below:

     * ID: The entityID of the remote ID/ADFS